KabaLp/todez/README.md

 convert
 a string that represents byte values in a hexadecimal way
 to
-a string that shows each byte value as a dezimal number
+a string that shows each byte value as a decimal number
 separated by a comma